agwe/ds/assignment4/Report.md

 **Assumption 2:** files are stored in memory, not on the hard disk.

+**Assumption3**: There is predefined list of servers in server list passing as a parameter to the client, so no new servers can join the system in runtime.

 ### There are 3 types of paticipants in the system:
 1. Client - get user commands from the cmd and parse them (validate, interpret to decide which method from master to run).
 2. Master - route requests to the servers, choose server via roundrobin, store filesystem tree